nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/05_OAuth_Introduction.md

 - OAuth 2.0 lets the Resource Owner (the User) grant a Client (PhotoApp) access to their data (requested Scopes - email,name etc.) on a Resource Server (Google's Profile API) — without ever sharing their passwords with the Client.
 The password is only ever given directly to the Authorization Server (Google).
 - This is the core of how apps like Twitter or Spotify let users sign in with Google or Facebook.

+---

+### The Big Misconception: Two Types of "Authorization"

+The word **“authorization”** is used in two very different ways in IAM, which often causes confusion:

+* **A. OAuth Authorization (What Google Does):**
+  *“Did this user give this app (React App) permission to access their Google profile data?”*
+  OAuth doesn’t care **how** the user logged in—MFA, password, FaceID, etc.—it only ensures the Authorization Server (Google) securely verified their identity and issued a token.

+* **B. Application Authorization (What Your API Does):**
+  *“What can this user do inside my app?”*
+  Google does **not** manage your app’s roles or business logic.
+It’s entirely up to your application (.NET API) to check the user’s role (Admin, View-Only, etc.) and decide what actions they’re allowed to perform, like deleting a photo.

-* **Key Features:**
+**Key Features:**
  * Focused on authorization, not authentication methods
  * Uses access tokens to delegate permissions
  * Based on JSON over HTTP
  * Designed for web, mobile, and API-based applications

 ### Application Stack:
 * **Frontend:** React App (Client)